sumanchapai/ere/README.md

 ## Checking for events

+To view today's events, you could also run\
+`ere check`

+To view yesterday's events, you could also run\
+`ere check -1`

+To view day after tomorrow's events, you could also run\
-Run `ere check` to check for today's events.
+`ere check 2`

 You could also check for events at a particular date by running `ere check <date>`.
-For example:
-`ere check 2024-2-2-AD` to view events and knocks on 2nd Feb 2024.
+For example: `ere check 2024-2-2-AD` to view events and knocks on 2nd Feb 2024.

+### Automatically checking for today's events

 There's is also a command called `ere daily` that runs the `ere check` internally if `ere check` hasn't been run even once today.
 I have placed the `ere daily` at the end of my `~/.zshrc` file so that when I open the terminal for the first time on any given day, I see the events for that day.
 The next time I open terminal on that day, it doesn't show anything.
 But of course, I could just run `ere check` anytime to see events for that day or any day.

 ## Syncing events between two computers.